klaro-org/klaro-js/README.md

 ```

-You should replace `[klaro-version]` with a version number (e.g. `v0.5.30`) to download a specific version of Klaro (we no longer support the `latest` version as it might lead to subtly breaking the many websites that Klaro is deployed on).
+You should replace `[klaro-version]` with a version number (e.g. `v0.5.30`) to download a specific version of Klaro. **Important:** We no longer update  `latest` version tag in the CDN as loading Klaro from it might lead to breaking your installation when new major or minor versions are published.
+We will soon replace the tag with minor version tags (e.g. `0.7`) that will receive automated security upgrades and bugfixes and can be safely used to embed Klaro without risking breaking changes.

 Do not forget to change your existing apps/trackers as outlined in the next section as well, so that Klaro can manage them.
 By default, Klaro will automatically open once the page is fully loaded.

 We also provide a version of Klaro without stylesheets included, which is useful
 in case you want to provide your own styles: [klaro-no-css.js](https://cdn.kiprotect.com/klaro/[klaro-version]/klaro-no-css.js).
 If you use this, make sure to either include your own styles or to include [klaro.min.css](https://cdn.kiprotect.com/klaro/[klaro-version]/klaro.min.css) separetely, like this: